mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

 appear when you hovered your mouse over each county, giving the county name and the exact percentage of the vote received by the Federalist party.
 We would do this by adding a line of code inside of our `addPolygons()` function.
-We might use the code: `label = ~paste(name, " County,", federalist_percentage,"%"))`.
+We might use the code: `label = ~paste(name, " County,", (federalist_percentage*100),"%"))`.

 In this code, `name` and `federalist_percentage` are two variables from `md1_counties_parties` that gives the county name and percent of the Federalist vote respectively.
 This means that when leaflet is creating a label for each county, we want it to go find the data in the `name` and `federalist_percentage` variables for that county and paste it in the label.
-The word "county" and symbol "%" literally mean, paste the word county and the percent sign in each label.
+Remember that we have to multiply the data from the the `federalist_percentage` column by one hundred to transform it from a decimal to a percent.
+Finally, the word "county" and symbol "%" literally mean, paste the word county and the percent sign in each label.

 The code below creates a leaflet map with all of the options we have discussed.
 Notice that when you hover over county, you can now see the